Memory in Flux: Murder and Legend in Post-War Kharkiv

 As per the conditions of the Einstein fellowship, I have stepped away from my main field of research.
 I’m glad I did, and thankful for the unusual opportunity.
 This has become important to me.
 I hope I can say what needs to be said, and return to working on contemporary Ukraine in due course.

-“I am not a criminal, I am the people’s avenger.” — Sergei Trofimenko in a letter to his sister, 1951
+“I am not a thug, I am the people’s avenger.” — Sergei Trofimenko in a letter to his sister, 1951